ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Sensors: Use temperature for airspeed validation to avoid false positives for high-performance airspeed sensors
-message: Sensors: Use temperature for airspeed validation to avoid false positives for high-performance airspeed sensors

 This is required to enable new high-performance sensors which otherwise would provide incorrect readings.
 ### Antipattern Category